 Given the large size of the astronomy group at Durham, each year we restrict the number of astronomy staff who offer STFC-funded PhD projects to about 10.
 We find that this provides a broad range of PhD projects while also making it (substantially) easier for potential students to select their preferred projects.
 The staff members who are likely to offer a STFC-funded PhD project this year include Prof. Alexander, Prof. Bower, Prof. Chadwick, Prof. Cole, Dr. Eke, Dr. Fumagalli, Prof. Jenkins, Prof. Lacey, Dr. Li, Dr. Massey, Prof. Morris, Prof. Smail, Prof. Theuns and Prof. Ward.

-Project booklet (STFC-funded students): This booklet provides details of the STFC-funded PhD projects that are available for an October 2017 start.
-The project booklet for 2018 will be added shortly.
+Project booklet (STFC-funded students): This booklet provides details of the STFC-funded PhD projects that are available for an October 2019 start.
 Shortlisted candidates for STFC studentships will be invited for interviews; see below for the interview dates this year.
 For other potential students please also consult our group research web pages and contact staff that you would be interested in working with.

 Advanced Instrumentation Studentship: Moisture content measurement in crops using a novel Infrared hyperspectral imager.